repoze/repoze.who/docs/configuration.rst

 provide challenger capability.
 These will be consulted in the defined order, so the system will consult the cookie auth plugin first, then the basic auth plugin.
 Each will have a chance to initiate a challenge.
-The above configuration indicates that the form challenger will fire if it's a browser request, and the basic auth challenger will fire if it's not (fallback).
+The above configuration indicates that the redirector challenger will fire if it's a browser request, and the basic auth challenger will fire if it's not (fallback).